 A continuation of AR 243.
 An editorial design course, with a focus on page layout construction and design, digital pre-press and magazine design.
 Students will gain experience in industry standard layout applications.
 Prerequisites: AR 135, 243, and 236.
-Materials fee required.

 AR 344.
 Digital Design 3: WWW-Worldwide Web (3)